Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 What did I actually do?

-- Make sure everyone understood what we were trying to build
+- Made sure everyone understood what we were trying to build

-- Together with designers from other units, translate the experiences
+- Together with designers from other units, transposed the experiences

 By the way, here's the press release for the feature.